Ilyushin Il-30: Development

 The Il-30 was a follow-on to the Il-28, although design began on 21 June 1948, before the Il-28 had flown.
 It was designed to meet a requirement for a jet bomber that could carry 2000 kg to a range of 3500 km with a maximum speed no less than 1000 km/h.
-The design took that of the Il-28 as a starting point, but had thin, mid-mounted swept wings with a 35° sweep angle, chosen to allow the aircraft to reach its required speed.
+The design took that of the Il-28 as a starting point, but had thin, shoulder-mounted swept wings with a 35° sweep angle, chosen to allow the aircraft to reach its required speed.
 It was intended to be powered by two new Lyulka TR-3 axial-flow turbojet engines with 45.1 kN (10,140 lbf) thrust each in wing-mounted nacelles.
 Both the fuselage and the nacelles were area ruled.

 Thin wings and the 2° anhedral necessary to cure the excessive lateral stability limited the amount of fuel that could be carried and tip tanks were required to meet the range requirement.
 The slim engine nacelles did not allow the main landing gear to be stowed there as was done in the Il-28.
 The solution was to house them within the fuselage — the first bicycle landing gear on a Soviet aircraft — with small, twin-wheeled, outriggers mounted underneath the nacelles to stabilize the aircraft on the ground.